CMU-ARM/HRI18-Bystander-Intervention-Study/README.md

 # Bystander Intervention Study
-COPYRIGHT(C) 2018 - CMU Assitive Robots Lab - Code released under MIT.\
+COPYRIGHT(C) 2019 - CMU Assitive Robots Lab - Code released under MIT.\
 Contact - Zhi - zhi.tan@ri.cmu.edu

+**Update: This branch (replication) consist of code we are working on to be used in upcoming replication studies.
+For the original code used in the 2018 paper, please look at the Master branch.**

 This repository contains the code that ran the user study described in *Inducing Bystander Interventions During Robot Abuse with Social Mechanisms* by Tan et al. (2018).
 Due to the experimental nature of the work, the code does not meet industry coding guidelines / best practices and would need modifications to work on different machines.
 We provided a brief guide and pointers on how the system work and requires hardwares.